aeglon97/Udacity-Intro-To-Self-Driving-Cars/README.md

 ## P1

+### Goal: Fill out a `Matrix` class with matrix mathematics methods.

-V1.
-Create a matrix class which can be used for various forms of matrix transformation operations (inverse, transpose, identity)
+Description: Create a matrix class which can be used for various forms of matrix transformation operations (inverse, transpose, identity).
+Linear algebra.

-V2 (in-progress): added C++ classes.

-To compile and run C++
+To compile and run the C++ files:

 > g++ main.cpp matrix.cpp
 > cpp/.a.out

 ## P2

-In progress
+### Goal: Implement a basic Histogram Filter in C++.

+Description: Implement move() and sense() functions of a robot in a 2D world.
+Translate into C++ from Python code.

+To compile and run in the terminal:
 > g++ -std=c++11 tests.cpp